Karantos/StoicQuotes-Flask/README.md

 The third part binds the keypress event to the element with id `#navbarNavDarkDropdown`.
 When the user presses a key on this element, the code calls the `dropdown('toggle')` method on the element and tells the browser to toggle the dropdown menu.

 ### static/styles.css
-In this file is come css code that adds some custom styling to elements `.table` class.
+This file contains css code that adds some custom styling to elements `.table` class.

 ### templates/..
 In templates folder there are multiple html files that show various parts of the page, i.e. `index.html`, `layout.html`, `register.html`, `login.html`. **Jinja templating engine** was used for dynamic content.